 3) Determine How To Collect and Report Impact Results

 Once you have established your vision for communicating impact—and what you will capture in order to demonstrate it—have a repository in place to store and report the information you need.
-NDSU uses Digital Measures by Watermark to reflect their vision of impact.
+NDSU uses Faculty Success (formerly Digital Measures) by Watermark to reflect their vision of impact.
 This included creating specific data collection fields, as well as adding the ability to flag impact activities and attach supporting documentation.
 NDSU captures rich qualitative data that describes each particular item so that deans, associate deans, and directors of accreditation can have a quick understanding of how each item has been identified for impact.
 They also have the capability to reference specific documents and artifacts pertaining to each record so they have evidence when a review team comes in.

 The post Assessing the Impact of Faculty Contributions With NDSU appeared first on Watermark.